practicalcomputerscience/MicrobenchmarkGPHLlanguages/03 - source code/05 - node.js for "web languages"/README.md

 $ nvm ls  # check all locally available versions, including the default version ...
 $ node -v
-v24.13.0  # this version is pretty modern (though, I'm still using v.22.21.0 for benchmarking)
+v24.13.0  # this version is pretty modern (though, I'm still using v.22.21.0 for official benchmarking)
 $ node ./random_streams_for_perf_stats.ts

 generating a random bit stream...